yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 1. On the cluster **Settings** tab, select **Encryption at rest**.
 1. Click **Enable Encryption**.
 1. Enter the ARN of the CMK to use to encrypt the cluster database.
-1. Enter the Access key of an IAM user with permissions for the CMK.
-An access key consists of an access key ID and a secret access key.
+1. Enter the Access key of an IAM identity with permissions for the CMK.
+An access key consists of an access key ID and the secret access key.
 1. Click **Encrypt**.

 YugabyteDB Managed validates the key and, if successful, starts encrypting the database.